erri120/lotus/README.md

 I don't know how you found this repository: through reddit? github? wabbajack discord server?
 I also don't know if people recommended this list to you.
 There was an increase in "looking for NSFW content" posts on the [r/skyrimmods](https://www.reddit.com/r/skyrimmods/) subreddit where someone in the comments said to take a look at Lotus.
 This section and the massive [Important Mods you should know about](#important-mods-you-should-know-about) section exist to give you an idea on what you can find in Skyrim with this modlist.

 You will of course get a lot of NSFW themed mods from LoversLab like [SexLab](#sexlab---frameworks) and [Devious Devices](#devious-devices) but there is more.
 This modlist is not something for horny people that you can just install, jack off and never touch again.
 You play Skyrim "normally" but can engage in sexual acts while playing or, depending on the kinks you like, get forced to do it.
 You will not get tied up and raped every 5 secs but have some fun for a while and then return to playing the actual game.
-Various gameplay mods are in place to make use of the new frameworks so that it does not feels less like porn but more of an actual game (check [Afterword](#afterword) for more info on that).
+Various gameplay mods are in place to make use of the new frameworks so that it does not feel like porn but more of an actual game.

 Like I said in the preamble: "If you want a fully featured and functional Modlist that is playable from start to finish, containing multiple quest, overhauls and sexual mods than you've come to the right GitHub repository."
 I had reports of some users that actually played one version of this modlist for more than 70 hours.
 They added more mods on top and had a good time.